drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_09.md

 #### After the lecture

-Students will be given reading and some practice exercises.
+Blog post will be written and students shall be pointed towards it.

 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking student to write out extensive form game representations of games and interpret such representations.
+NA